-Flexion, or the neck bending forward, occurs when the driver's seat springs forward, causing the driver's entire torso to move forward at a high velocity.
-(43) Think of Stage 3 (neck Hyper-Flexion) as a wind-up, or the final moment before a spring releases.
-During this stage, as the vehicle seat moves forward, the head is still initially moving back.
+Hyper-flexion, which refers to the neck bending forward excessively, happens when the driver's seat springs back into position, propelling the driver's entire body forward with great speed.
+You can visualize Phase 3 (neck Hyper-Flexion) as the final tensioning moment before spring is released.
+In this stage, while the vehicle seat surges forward, the head is still initially moving in the opposite direction.

-This strong forward action causes the driver's whole spine to flex forward, often past its physiological limits.
-This violent action often causes a considerable amount of posterior neck, mid-back, shoulder, and even low back damage.
-(11, 12, 13, 14, 15, 16, 17)
+This intense forward movement causes the driver's entire spine to flex forward, often beyond normal limits.
+This violent action can significantly damage the back of the neck, mid-back, shoulder, and even the lower back.

-Joints, soft tissue, muscles, and ligaments can be severely stressed and damaged during Stage 3: Hyper-Flexion.
+Joints, soft tissue, muscles, and ligaments can be severely stressed and damaged during Phase 3: Hyper-Flexion.

 Soft Tissue Damage